What's up with iodized salt — Is it better for you than regular salt?

 What is it with iodized salt?
 We just bought a pound of salt and it is not iodized.
 Are we at some risk for dreaded ailments?
 Since a pound of salt lasts FOREVER at our house, should we re-consider and get the iodized version?

-So, in answer to your question, it sounds as though you and members of your household are probably not taking in much salt if that package lasts forever.
-If you are eating plenty of seafoods — saltwater fish and/or sea vegetables — you don't need to return your salt.
-If you are eating a varied diet, you are probably taking in sufficient iodine.
-However, if you avoid most of the foods mentioned here, you may want to reconsider getting iodized salt, just to be on the safe side.
+Wondering, based on your question, it sounds as though you and members of your household probably aren’t taking in much salt if your package of salt lasts such a long time.
+If you’re eating plenty of iodine-rich foods, you might not need to return your salt.
+However, if you avoid most of these foods, you may want to reconsider getting iodized salt just to be on the cautious side.
+If you're not sure about how to best get iodine into your diet, you may find meeting with a registered dietitian to be helpful.